mariadb-corporation/MaxScale/Documentation/Getting-Started/MaxGUI.md

 MaxGUI uses the same credentials as `maxctrl`.
 By default , username is `admin` and password is `mariadb`.

-MaxGUI using [JSON Web Tokens](https://jwt.io/introduction/) as an authentication method to persist user's session.
+MaxGUI uses [JSON Web Tokens](https://jwt.io/introduction/) as an authentication method to persist user's session.
-By default, if "Remember me" checkbox is ticked, it will persist user's session for 8 hours, otherwise, as soon as user close the tab from the browser, user's session is expired.
+By default, if "Remember me" checkbox is ticked, it will persist user's session for 8 hours, otherwise, as soon as user closes the tab from the browser, user's session is expired.

 To log out, simply clicking username section in the top right corner of